Orange Julius: History

-In 1987, the Orange Julius chain was bought by International Dairy Queen.
-IDQ, a subsidiary of Berkshire Hathaway, owns the rights to all Orange Julius stores and has expanded the chain so its drinks are offered at many of its Dairy Queen stores, called Treat Centers.
+In 1987, the Orange Julius chain was bought by International Dairy Queen, which was subsequently purchased by billionaire Warren Buffett in 1998; thus, making it a wholly owned subsidiary of Berkshire Hathaway.
+All of the surviving independent Orange Julius stores were rebranded into Dairy Queens.

+Dairy Queen added Orange Julius to its product line at its stores.
+Today, Orange Julius is a menu item available at Dairy Queen stores, called Treat Centers.

 Naming and mascot

 The Orange Julius was named the official drink of the 1964 New York World's Fair.

-In the 1970s and early 1980s, Orange Julius beverage stands used the image of a devil with a pitchfork around an orange, with the slogan, "A Devilish Good Drink".
+Orange Julius first started using a devil mascot for their logo in 1926.
+In the 1970s and early 1980s, Orange Julius beverage stands used an image of a devil with a pitchfork around an orange, with the slogan, "A Devilish Good Drink".
 The devil image resembled Sparky, the mascot of Arizona State University, and the company later dropped the logo and slogan after threats of a lawsuit from the ASU alumni association.

 For a short period in the early 1970s, Orange Julius expanded into the UK and Dutch markets, with a fairly large restaurant in Golders Green, selling Julius Burgers as well as the classic orange drink, and a small outlet in the city center of Amsterdam.
-There were plans to increase the number to 20-25 outlets in the Netherlands, and at least one was realized, in the city of Utrecht.
+There were plans to increase the number to 20–25 outlets in the Netherlands, and at least one was realized, in the city of Utrecht.
 The brand was introduced and largely financed in the Netherlands by Eurobee NV, a subsidiary of Koninklijke Bijenkorf Beheer (KBB), one of the major retailers in The Netherlands at that time.
-Orange Julius left the Dutch market by the mid-70s.
+Orange Julius had left the Dutch market by the mid-1970s.